OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 The Tentacle service can only be controlled by a trusted Octopus, but to help with diagnostics it will present a welcome page if visited in a web browser.

-*On the Tentacle machine*, open a web browser and navigate toÂ [https://localhost:10933](https://localhost:10933)Â (or your chosen Tentacle communications port if it isn't the default).Â Make sure an**HTTPS**URL is used.
+*On the Tentacle machine*, open a web browser and navigate to [https://localhost:10933](https://localhost:10933) (or your chosen Tentacle communications port if it isn't the default).
+Make sure an**HTTPS**URL is used.

 - If you're presented with a prompt to "confirm a certificate" or "select a certificate" choose "Cancel" - don't provide one